 The SPML allows music teachers, including peripatetics, to make copies and arrangements of printed music for use in schools.
 This means that music teachers don't need to seek copyright clearance each time they make copies, provided that the school already owns an original print copy.
 Currently, all state-maintained schools and academies in England, Scotland and Northern Ireland hold a licence.
 Licence fees are distributed back to music publishers, ensuring they can continue creating the wonderful resources that make music education so rich.

 SPML celebrates musical education and is now hosting a competition showcasing the importance of printed music in Schools.
-It is only through shining a spotlight on how children come to life when they perform music that the importance of a musical education can really be witnessed.
+It is only through shining a spotlight on how children come to life when they perform music that the importance of musical education can really be witnessed.
 The competition, Shake It Up, invites music teachers to submit a unique arrangement of a piece of printed music that has been used for the purposes of a school activity, whether that be a curricular lesson or a performance of the School Orchestra.
 The winner of the competition will receive £700 to spend on musical resources.
-You can find out more about the competition by visiting our dedicated web page.
 We'd love if you could spread the word to any and all music teachers you may know and with your help, we can show children how with the aid of printed music, they are able to make the music their own.

 About the Author